 Listen on: <extremegenes.com>

-With 100 episodes and titles such as “One Marriage, Nine Kids, Eight Fathers!” and “Finding A Murder Victim’s Next of Kin,” Scott Fisher, self-proclaimed “roots sleuth” and long-time morning show host, doesn’t shy away from the intimate or interesting.
+With more than 100 episodes and titles such as “One Marriage, Nine Kids, Eight Fathers!” and “Finding A Murder Victim’s Next of Kin,” Scott Fisher, self-proclaimed “roots sleuth” and long-time morning show host, doesn’t shy away from the intimate or interesting.
 Extreme Genes delivers weekly podcasts that highlight the emotional and sometimes literal journey each genealogist takes to find his or her family.
-Team member David Allen Lambert, Chief Genealogist for the New England Historic Genealogical Society, hosts “Tech Tips” that’ll give you new ways to find family history with social media and websites.
-Happily, Fisher has started posting transcripts of each podcast on his, so the days of rewinding to catch a minute you missed ago are over.
+Team member David Allen Lambert, chief genealogist for the New England Historic Genealogical Society, hosts “Tech Tips” that’ll give you new ways to find family history with social media and websites.
+Happily, Fisher posts transcripts of each podcast on his website, so the days of rewinding to catch a minute you missed are over.

 The Genealogy Guys Podcast